robatwilliams/hills-api/docs/backlog.md

 - Consider best practice for [nullability](https://graphql.org/learn/best-practices/#nullability)
 - Snapshot-based integration tests for supported queries
   - Including one that all fields of all hills conform to the schema

-## Ideas

-- Query hills nearby, by town/village name or coordinates etc.
-- List hills nearby this hill, specify distance.
-Result would give distance and bearing
-- Do without Express; it's only used to allow `express-graphql` to be used.
-Needs [express-graphql/559](https://github.com/graphql/express-graphql/issues/559), or [basic requirements for GraphQL over HTTP](https://graphql.org/learn/serving-over-http/) could be implemented manually.
+- Do without Express (?); it's only used to allow `express-graphql` to be used.
+Needs [express-graphql/559](https://github.com/graphql/express-graphql/issues/559), or manual implementation of [basic requirements for GraphQL over HTTP](https://graphql.org/learn/serving-over-http/).
-- Expose database version
-- Request pretty printed response?
-For when using curl
-- Filtering on deep fields, e.g. "which hills are on map OL7 ?"